dsfsi/dsfsi-project-starter/Model_Card.md

 _This section describes important background information of the developers and the model._

 Provide a longer summary of what this model is.
+Include details such as the input and output of the model.

 ### Model Description